A link to a pdf copy of the policy is provided by clicking on the policy heading within the drop down box.

 When considering modern slavery, there is a perception that this is taking place overseas.
 The government estimates that tens of thousands of slaves are in the UK today.

 Young people being forced to work in restaurants, nail bars, car washes and harvesting fruit, vegetables or other foods may have all been slaves ‘hiding in plain sight’ within the U.K and rescued from slavery.
 Other forms of slavery such as sex slaves or household slaves are more hidden but have also been rescued within the UK.

 If staff believe that a child is being trafficked or is a slave, this will be reported to the designated safeguarding lead for referral to be considered to children’s social care.

 Technological hardware and software is developing continuously with an increase in functionality of devices that people use.
 The majority of children use online tools to communicate with others locally, nationally and internationally.
 Access to the Internet and other tools that technology provides is an invaluable way of finding, sharing and communicating information.
 While technology itself is not harmful, it can be used by others to make children vulnerable and to abuse them.

 With the current speed of on-line change, some parents and carers have only a limited understanding of online risks and issues.
 Parents may underestimate how often their children come across potentially harmful and inappropriate material on the internet and may be unsure about how to respond.
 Some of the risks could be:

 The school will therefore seek to provide information and awareness to both pupils and their parents through:

-Central to the School’s anti-bullying policy should be the principle that ‘bullying is always unacceptable’ and that ‘all pupils have a right not to be bullied’.
+Central to the school’s anti-bullying policy is the principle that ‘bullying is always unacceptable’ and that ‘all pupils have a right not to be bullied’.

-The school should also recognise that it must take note of bullying perpetrated outside school which spills over into the school and so we will respond to any cyber-bullying we become aware of carried out by pupils when they are away from the site.
+The school also recognises that it must take note of bullying perpetrated outside school which has an impact within the school; therefore once aware we will respond to any cyber-bullying carried out by pupils when they are away from the site.